It might surprise you that I don’t like a lot of dessert.

 The perfect brownie: Simple to put together, richly chocolate, and chewy.
 They're so addictive, I dare you to have just one.

 Avoiding wheat?
 No problem -- these are easily made gluten free by substituting your favorite gluten-free flour mix for the all purpose flour.
-I've had particularly good results from Cup4Cup and Bob's Red Mill gluten-free flour mixes.
+I've had particularly good results from Cup4Cup gluten-free flour mix.